Updated: Sep 13

 I wrote this poem in March of 2020 after I recovered from Covid-19.
 I felt it was appropriate to post now as we are approaching the end of the pandemic, and I recall all the struggles we faced.
 Despite the numerous losses, we prevailed...

-The poem's title symbolizes three things: the last breath of those who lost the battle with covid, the plane's "breath" with the reduction of human emissions, and also the metaphorical lack of breath we faced as we had to quarantine in our homes.
+The poem's title symbolizes three things: the last breath of those who lost the battle with covid, the planet's "breath" with the reduction of human emissions, and also the metaphorical lack of breath we faced as we had to quarantine in our homes.

 The poem is also meant to be read in one breath to make the reader "feel" and understand the struggle for air until he/she breathes in the end with relief.